Pence to Newsmax: 'Real Debate' Hinges on GOP Following Reagan's Brand

-Former Vice President Mike Pence, who will join fellow candidates on the debate stage at the Ronald Reagan Presidential Library Wednesday night, tells Newsmax there is a "real debate" in the party about whether to follow the late president's brand of conservatism."
+Former Vice President Mike Pence, who will join fellow candidates on the debate stage at the Ronald Reagan Presidential Library Wednesday night, told Newsmax there is a "real debate in the party about whether to follow the late president's brand of conservatism."

 The fight, he told Newsmax's "National Report," will determine whether "we're going to abandon American leadership in the world, whether we're going to walk away from a debt crisis facing our children and grandchildren."